| Title: | Optimal Designs for Copula Models |

 a vector of names or indices, the subset of parameters to use.
 Defaults to the parameters for which the Fisher information is available. |

-correspond to the subset of parameters defined by argument parNames
+Indices supplied to argument A correspond to the subset of parameters defined by argument parNames.

 D efficiency is defined as